mabuthraa/WebView-android7-issue/README.md

 + MainView (MainActivity) to navigate to Detail and WebView
 + WebView (WebActivity) launch WebView with localized content with **LoadData**
 + Detail (DetailActivity) show localized content
 Also app includes a custom application.
-Resources are base and cz-rCZ (Czech)
+Resources are base and cs-rCZ (Czech)

 ### Requirements
 Device/Emulator with Android 7.1 Nougat (API level 25)